 Prior to joining Oil & Gas UK he worked with Shell for 20 years, both in the UK and internationally, in a variety of engineering and commercial roles.
 He is a Fellow of the Institution of Mechanical Engineers and a regular commentator on the energy scene.

 Neil McCulloch is the Technical & HSE Director for Spirit Energy based in Aberdeen.
-Neil is a graduate of Cambridge University and Heriot Watt University and holds a Master’s degree in Petroleum Engineering.
+Neil is a graduate of Cambridge University and Heriot-Watt University and holds a Master’s degree in Petroleum Engineering.
 He began his career as a graduate trainee with British Gas E&P and from 1996-2001 worked in a variety of technical consultancy and investment banking roles.
 He then went on to spend 11 years with BG Group in a range of senior UK and international roles, latterly as Vice President & Asset General Manager, UK Upstream, with accountability for the delivery of BG’s UK North Sea business.
 Neil then worked with international oil and gas company OMV AG, where he held the global role of Senior Vice President Production & Engineering before joining EnQuest as President North Sea in 2014.
 Neil served as Operator Co-Chair of Oil and Gas UK from 2015 to 2017 and is a Board member of Opportunity North East Oil Gas and Energy.

 Professor Gillian Hogg